tamjid-ahsan/Housing-price-prediction/README.md

 ___
 #### **Final model**

-Lets use that one on unscaled price to be able to interpret the coeffs better.
-In fact scaling has little to no impact on the outcome of the model.
+Lets use those selected features on unscaled `price` to be able to interpret the coeffs better.
+It is observed that, scaling has little to no impact on the outcome of the model.

 Same analysis and interpretation as the above one as the model result did not see any change using unscaled `price`.
 Made me wonder, was scaling necessary or helpful for this analysis?
 It does, but very minimal.
 Not showing the results as they are mostly the same.

 # iNTERPRET

 This model can explain 81% of data indicated by r square.
 None of them have significant p value.
 No collinearity detected.